keithsecond/prospects/README.md

 ## CDP

-BISD's career portal sits behind an Eightfold tenant with light, but active automation detection.
+BISD's career portal sits behind an Eightfold tenant with light, but active, automation detection.
 Authentication and a running Chrome process via the Chrome DevTools Protocol allows access.

 `CDPValidator.isUnavailable()` checks whether CDP is available via port check and json check.
 If unavailable, a Chrome Debug respawn is attempted and the JSON endpoint is retried.
 Upon further failure, the BISD suite skips with `testInfo.skip()`.